 Japan came a little later to the whisky party under the guidance of the two godfathers of Japanese whisky, Masataka Taketsuru and Shinjiiro Torii.
 Together they established the Yamazaki distillery in the 1920s, leaning heavily on Taketsuru’s experiences of distilling whisky in Scotland.
 Due to the direct influence of Scottish distilling practices, the Japanese adapted the Scottish whisky spelling.
 Under Torii’s stewardship Yamazaki expanded to become what we know today as the Suntory whisky empire, while Taketsuru branched out to set up the Yoichi distillery, which became the genesis of the other giant of Japanese whisky, Nikka.

-Today, across the ever-expanding range of whiskies and whiskeys from Germany to New Zealand, the spelling tells us much less about the liquid in the bottle than some of the other words on the label.
+Today, across the ever-expanding range of whiskies and whiskeys from Germany to New Zealand, the spelling tells us much less about the liquid in the bottle than some of the other words on the label:

-Is it a single malt, a blended malt, a single pot-still, a single grain or a blend?
+- Is it a single malt, a blended malt, a single pot-still, a single grain or a blend?

-What grains feature in the mash bill?
+- What grains feature in the mash bill?

-Was malted the barley Peare's or not?
+- Was the malted barley peated or not?

-What sort of stills were used to select and concentrate the aromas and textures of the spirit?
+- What sort of stills were used to select and concentrate the aromas and textures of the spirit?

-What types of casks were used to age the spirit?
+- What types of casks were used to age the spirit?

-What is the bottling strength?
+- What is the bottling strength?

-Was it chill filtered?
+- Was it chill filtered?

-Is spirit caramel colouring permitted in this style of whisk(e)y?
+- Is spirit caramel colouring permitted in this style of whisk(e)y?

 Sláinte!